topquark22/Thermo55/README.md

 With the parallel interface, do not connect pin K on the LCD directly to ground.
 Instead, do the following:

 - Connect pin A (backlight anode) to +5V through a 220 ohm resistor.
-- Connect pin K (backlight cathode) to the collector of an NPN transistor Q1 type 2N2222
+- Connect pin K (backlight cathode) to the collector of NPN transistor Q1
+- Connect pin A1 through a 1K resistor to the base of Q1
 - Connect the emitter of Q1 to ground
-- Connect pin A1 through a 1K resistor to the base of Q1

 ### connection the MAX31855 Breakout Board